 Heartworm preventive medications are very effective when given properly on the prescribed schedule.
 It is important to monitor your pet’s weight to ensure your pet falls within the weight range listed on the package.
 All approved heartworm preventives are typically safe, very easy to use, relatively inexpensive, and some provide treatment for additional parasites.
 Prevention is always safer and more affordable than treating adult heartworm infections.
-It is your responsibility to faithfully give your dog the preventive medication as prescribed.

 Without treatment, heartworm disease will worsen and may lead to more serious illness.
 Unless medical reasons identify a dog as a poor candidate, heartworm-positive dogs should be treated.
 Treating dogs for heartworms can also lead to serious health concerns, however, as the dead parasites can cause further injury to the lungs and pulmonary arteries.
 A thorough physical examination, x-rays, and blood and urine tests may be needed prior to treatment to assess your dog’s level of risk.
 While the heartworm medication melarsomine hydrochloride is extremely effective in eliminating adult worms, some dogs will not be completely cleared with a single course of treatment.
 Testing is recommended 6 months after treatment to ensure all heartworms were killed.
 If tests are still positive, additional testing and further treatment may be indicated.

 Routine testing is critical to avoid a delay in detecting early infection and starting life-saving therapy.